helmutlutz/blog/docs/_posts/2023-03-26-making-a-battletech-themed-hexagonal-chess.markdown

 ![Test card](/images/making-a-bt-themed-hex-chess/test_card.jpg)

-I then used black and white /images from [sarna.net][sarna] and removed their background with Photoshop.
+I then used black and white images from [sarna.net][sarna] and removed their background with Photoshop.
 I added color and patterns, arranged them in a 10x15 cm format, and had them printed as photos in a local shop.

 ![Mechs in Arrays](/images/making-a-bt-themed-hex-chess/mechs_in_arrays.jpg)